-- Achieve an average grade of 63% (C) or higher and show knowledge of every learning goal as described in each course. - Students who would like to start Graduate Studies without meeting the level required in standardized testing (for example IELTS, TOEFL, etc.) need an average grade of A- (80%) in Level 140 or 150.

-- Attend, prepare for, and take part in all classes while missing less than 15% of the program.
+- Achieve an average grade of 63% (C) or higher and show knowledge of every learning goal as described in each course. - Students who would like to start Graduate Studies without meeting the level required in standardized testing (for example IELTS, TOEFL, etc.) need an average grade of A- (80%) in Level 140 or 150. - Students who would like to start the Graduate Diploma in Immigration and Citizenship Law without meeting the level required in standardized testing (for example IELTS, TOEFL, etc.) need an average grade of A (85%) in ESLA 150 or ESLA 850 [online variant of ESLA 150]. - Attend, prepare for, and take part in all classes while missing less than 15% of the program.
 Must also attend 85% of discussion (if appropriate) and elective classes.
 Late arrivals in classes will count towards absence rate. - Complete all graded work.